ScaledAgileDevOps/SADMF/content/Organization/_index.md

 ## System of Service (SOS)

 This is the team of teams accountable for achieving deadlines and shipping code.
-The SOS will look to the chain of command for servant leadership to ensure self-governance and instruct the Feature Teams on their day-to-day work.
+The SOS will look to the chain of command for servant leadership to ensure self-governance and instruct the Deck Gangs on their day-to-day work.
 The SOS is empowered to predictably deliver on time and on budget.

 ## Unit Tester (UT)